tikv/website/content/deep-dive/rpc/_index.md

 ---

 Communication between services occurs over remote procedure calls.
-RPCs happen all the time in distributed systesm.
-You browser had to make at least one RPC to this website to obtain this webpage.
+RPCs happen all the time in distributed systems.
+To obtain a webpage, your browser has to make at least one RPC to this website.

-TiKV, as a distributed system involving a number of nodes, uses RPCs to communicate between each node, as well as the placement driver and clients.
+TiKV, as a distributed system involving a number of nodes, uses RPCs to communicate between nodes, as well as the Placement Driver and clients.

 As it turns out, exposing functionality as a remote interface isn't a trivial.
 Networks are unreliable, systems are diverse and evolving, a huge variety of